Atom Grants

 Student Design Fellows

-Campus Compact's Student Design Fellows Program is a two-year fellowship where students research and design innovative, inclusive strategies for civic leadership and engagement nationwide.
+Campus Compact’s Student Design Fellows Program is a two-year fellowship empowering students to research, innovate, and lead new models of civic leadership and engagement in higher education.

 Overview